sourcegraph/sourcegraph-public-snapshot/doc/a_new_admin/deployment/docker-single-container/index.md

 Once the server is ready (logo is displayed in the terminal), navigate to the hostname or IP address on port `7080`.
 Create the admin account, then you'll be guided through setting up Sourcegraph for code searching and navigation.

-For next steps and further configuration options, visit the [site administration documentation](../../index.md).
+For next steps and further configuration options, review the high-level configuration items below, or visit the [detailed configuration documentation](../../config/index.md).

 > WARNING: **We do not recommend using this method for a production instance.** If deploying a production instance, see [our recommendations](../index.md) for how to choose a deployment type that suits your needs.
 We recommend [Docker Compose](../docker-compose/index.md) for most initial production deployments.